 There are also things like audio mixers, mic stands, editing software, and other items you should look into if you’re looking to create a great podcast that sounds like the pros.
 It’s important to consider other things as well that will play a role in what kind of equipment you need.
 Ask yourself the following questions before you get started:

 - Will I have more than two people on the show at one time?

 - Will I need to record some episodes in different locations for events, special trips, etc?

-Lastly, be sure to have plenty of SD cards (get a quality SD Card here) that will allow you to store your recordings and offer enough space when you need it.
+Lastly, be sure to have plenty of SD cards that will allow you to store your recordings and offer enough space when you need it.

 Part of creating an exceptional podcast is putting a serious amount of thought and planning into what you’re going to talk about, as well as who you’re going to bring with you to talk about these subjects.
-Getting the major figures in the fishing industry on your show will be tough when you’re just starting out, unless you’re already somewhat established as a guide, pro angler, writer or film expert that works with people in the fishing industry.
+Getting the major figures in the fishing industry on your show will be tough when you’re just starting out unless you’re already somewhat established as a guide, pro angler, writer, or film expert who works with people in the fishing industry.

 You might be surprised how many of the industry’s leading experts and professionals are sometimes eager to get their name out there any way they can—and podcasts are an easy way for them to do this.